April 27, 2012 | Kelley Drye Client Advisory

 - No other aspect of the interim compensation framework for exchanging VoIP-PSTN traffic has been modified.

-Please be advised that attorneys in Kelley Drye & Warren's Telecommunications practice group are experienced in addressing issues related to all aspects of the USF/ICC Transformation Order and intercarrier compensation in general.
-For more information regarding this client advisory, please contact your usual Kelley Drye attorney or any member of the Telecommunications practice group.
+Please be advised that attorneys in Kelley Drye & Warren's Communications practice group are experienced in addressing issues related to all aspects of the USF/ICC Transformation Order and intercarrier compensation in general.
+For more information regarding this client advisory, please contact your usual Kelley Drye attorney or any member of the Communications practice group.